‘I didn’t come here to leave’: Famed NFL coach Bill Belichick unveiled as head football coach at North Carolina

 The Tar Heels’ new head coach said he wants to return the program to its heyday of 1980 – the last time the football team won a conference title.

-“There’s a lot of pride in this program and I want to do everything I can here to help take it to the highest level.”
+“There’s a lot of pride in this program and I want to do everything I can here to help take it to the highest level,” Belichick said.

 The-CNN-Wire